drinkbird/drinkbird.github.io/_posts/blog/2017-12-21-recommended-books-for-software-developers.md

 Got any book suggestions of your own?
 Don't hesitate to drop a line in the comments below!

-Did you find this post useful?
-If so, spread the word by giving it a share.
-Thank you!
+Did you enjoy this post?
+Spread the word by giving it a share, and happy coding! `:)`